 Emma Zang, HKUST Social Science MPhil and Duke PhD graduate, was awarded “Best Graduate Student Paper” by the American Sociological Association Section on Asia/Asian-America for our Demography paper “Males’ Later-Life Mortality Consequences of Co-residence With Paternal Grandparents: Evidence From Northeast China, 1789-1909” which she lead-authored.
+We began the paper while an MPhil student at HKUST.
 The paper used the CMGPD to study how co-residence with paternal grandparents in childhood affected mortality in later life.
 The award will be presented in August 2019 at the business meeting of the Asia/Asian-America section at the American Sociological Association.

 Emma will also be taking a tenure-track position as an Assistant Professor in Sociology at Yale in July 2019.

 Zang, Emma., Cameron Campbell 2018.
 Males’ Later-Life Mortality Consequences of Coresidence With Paternal Grandparents: Evidence From Northeast China, 1789-1909.
 Demography.
 55(2):435-57.
 PDF.